Eminent Domain Law Firm Advocates for New York Clients

 The Fifth Amendment to the U.S. Constitution and Article I Section 7 of the New York State Constitution prohibit the government’s taking of private property without payment of just compensation to the owner.
 Generally, the measure of just compensation is the “market value” of the property in its highest and best use at the time of the acquisition.
 The highest price a buyer would pay you for your property if you were selling on the open market is its fair market value.
 We retain an independent appraiser to provide an opinion of market value and apply our exceptional negotiation skills to increase the offer to an amount that reflects the property’s true value.
 We ensure you are paid fully for your losses.

-Contact experienced White Plains eminent domain attorneys to schedule a complimentary consultation
+Contact experienced eminent domain attorneys to schedule a complimentary consultation

 Call Watkins & Watkins at 914.428.1292 or contact us online to schedule a free consultation on the facts of your case.
-From our White Plains office, we serve clients throughout Westchester, Putnam, Dutchess, Rockland and Orange Counties.
+We serve clients throughout Westchester, Putnam, Dutchess, Rockland and Orange Counties.